The Healing Power of Music

 Modern-day music healing

 Shu Rong recalled meeting a patient, Mrs. Lee, whose child suffered from depression a few years ago.
-One day, Mrs. Lee took her child to see a Shen Yun performance.
+Mrs. Lee took her child to a Shen Yun performance one day.
 The child’s depressive symptoms were cured when they returned home, and he became very polite.
 A year later, the child’s depression has not recurred.
 Mrs. Lee felt it was beautiful and mentioned it to Shu Rong many times.

 Shu Rong said that the child’s depression was cured after watching Shen Yun’s performance, partly attributable to the compositions played in the performance.
 She explained that Shen Yun uses traditional Chinese composition techniques, with five tones as the main component and other tones as supplements.